McGill-DP-Group/seg.jUCMNav/README.md

     % git clone https://github.com/<github username>/seg.jUCMNav.git seg.jUCMNav

-note: the project folder must be named "seg.jUCMNav", otherwise there will be some errors, even though the error affects nothing, it just makes you feel uncomfortable.
+note: the project folder must be named "seg.jUCMNav", otherwise there will be some errors, even though the errors affect nothing, they just make you feel uncomfortable.

     % cd seg.jUCMNav